DhiaMnasser/agenceDeVoyage/README.md

 zuul-server: API Gateway created with Zuul that uses the discovery-service to send the requests to the services.
 It uses Ribbon as a Load Balancer

-personnel: Simple REST service created with Spring Boot, Spring Data JPA, H2
+Client: Simple REST service created with Spring Boot, Spring Data JPA, H2

-ReservationMS: Simple REST service created with Spring Boot, Spring Data JPA, H2
+Reservation: Simple REST service created with Spring Boot, Spring Data JPA, H2

-MS-client: Simple REST service created with NodeJS,mongodb
+Hotel: Simple REST service created with NodeJS,mongodb

-Aero: Simple REST service created with Spring Boot, Spring Data JPA, H2
+Facture: Simple REST service created with Spring Boot, Spring Data JPA, H2

 # Tools :
 Maven 3.0+